MicrosoftDocs/bot-docs/articles/v4sdk/using-trace-activities.md

 - Trace activities sent via the turn context are sent through the _send activity handlers_ registered on the turn context.
 - Trace activities sent via the turn context are associated with the inbound activity, by applying the conversation reference, if there was one.
   For a proactive message, the _reply to ID_ will be a new GUID.
-- Regardless of how it is sent, a trace activity never sets the _responded_ flag.
+- Regardless of how it's sent, a trace activity never sets the _responded_ flag.

 ## To use a trace activity